dmbarbour/wikilon/docs/CommandLine.md

 Words outside the current namespace are also accessible via `\{%word}` tokens.

 A weakness of namespaces is that they can hurt refactoring.
 Developers must be careful to not move code into a different namespace, e.g. via copy and paste.
 We could solve this by performing copy-paste on the AO/ABC expansion instead of the claw code, and perhaps record the namespace associated with the selection.
 Operating at the AO or ABC layers doesn't have any issues with context.

-#### (Potential Extension) Claw Regions

-We could trivially encode a region of Claw code as an inlined block: `[region code] \vr$c`.
-This could be represented by `(region code)`, giving parentheses a simple identity semantics with a little grouping.
-Mostly, this would be useful for later adding structural annotations that tune how a region is rendered in a particular view.
-For example, namespaces (discussed later) could be specific to a region: `(#foo: region code in foo)`.

-We generalize using a word like `pblock` (parenthetical block).

-        (foo)   desugars to     \[foo] pblock

-This both simplifies recognition and permits programmers to decide the meaning of parentheses.

 ### Claw Semantics and Round Tripping